Volaverse/Middle-Backend/README.md

 /create: This API is used to create lisk account with 5 lsk faucets

+/addFaucet: This API is to add faucets to a lisk account

 ## Examples
 The following are some examples of how to use the APIs in this backend: